-Electricians are in demand right across Canada in 2023.
+Electricians are in demand right across Canada.
 You may be able to secure a Canadian Permanent Residency Visa either with or without a job offer when you apply to emigrate.

 Having a job offer to move to Canada is helpful for the Express Entry process.
 Although as an electrician you also have other options to secure your Canada Visa.

 Express Entry for Canada is not a visa class.
 It is the method Canadian Immigration uses to select the right candidates for a permanent residency.
 As an electrician you’ll be looking at the Federal Skilled Trades visa and Provincial Nominee program.